Models

 Ember Data models are normal TypeScript classes, but with properties decorated to define how the model represents an API resource and relationships to other resources.
 The decorators the library supplies "just work" with TypeScript at runtime, but require type annotations to be useful with TypeScript.

-For details about decorator usage, see our overview of how Ember's decorators work with TypeScript.
+For details about decorator usage, see .

 @attr